AlexTISYoung/snipar/docs/guide.rst

 Estimating correlations between effects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As part of `Young et al. 2022 <https://www.nature.com/articles/s41588-022-01085-0>`_, we estimated the genome-wide correlations between direct and population effects
+As part of `Tan et al. 2022 <https://doi.org/10.1101/2024.10.01.24314703>`_, we estimated the genome-wide correlations between direct genetic effects and population effects
-and between direct effects and average non-transmitted coefficients (NTCs).
-The correlation between direct effects and population effects
+and between direct genetic effects and average non-transmitted coefficients (NTCs).
+The correlation between direct genetic effects and population effects
-is a measure of how different direct effects and effects estimated by standard GWAS (population effects) are.
+is a measure of how different direct genetic effects and effects estimated by standard GWAS (population effects) are.

 We provide a script, :ref:`correlate.py <correlate.py>`, that estimates these correlations.
 It takes as input the :ref:`summary statistics <sumstats_text>` files output by :ref:`gwas.py <gwas.py>`